-A 33-year-old man was admitted to the emergency department due to status epilepticus, with focal to bilateral tonic-clonic seizures lasting more than 40 min.
-He had two prior hospitalizations for status epilepticus in the last 2 years.
+A 33-year-old male was admitted to the emergency department due to status epilepticus, with focal to bilateral tonic-clonic seizures lasting more than 40 minutes.
+He had two prior hospitalizations for status epilepticus in the last two years.
 He had been diagnosed with epilepsy during childhood, with focal motor seizures with impaired awareness, left ocular version, left arm clonus, progressing to bilateral tonic-clonic convulsions.
-Relatives reported that seizures were preceded by agitation and speech disturbance, referred to as the patient being "unable to pronounce words correctly, and suddenly he starts running."
+Relatives reported that seizures were preceded by agitation and speech disturbance, referred to as the patient being "unable to pronounce words correctly, and suddenly he starts running".
 A month and a half earlier, he suffered a mild traumatic brain injury after a bicycle accident secondary to a seizure.
-Neurologic examination revealed symmetric miotic pupils, preserved cough, oculocephalic, corneal, and pupillary light reflexes.
-CT revealed a granulomatous lesion with a calcified scolex in the mesial temporal lobe (Figure 2).
-Treatment for status epilepticus included phenytoin load and sedation with midazolam and propofol,
+Neurologic examination revealed symmetric miotic pupils, preserved cough, oculocephalic, corneal and pupillary light reflexes.
+CT revealed a granulomatous lesion with a calcified scolex in the mesial temporal lobe (figure 2).
+Treatment for status epilepticus included phenytoin load and sedation with midazolam and propofol, vasopressor support with norepinephrine and ventilatory assistance in volume-controlled mode.
+After successful control of seizures, sedatives and phenytoin were tapered.
+Anti-seizure medication treatment continued with levetiracetam and magnesium valproate with excellent long-term control of seizures.